cgerull/test-server/README.md

 ## Usage

 ### Docker
-Use the docker-compose file to build and run the test server as a container locally.
+Use the local-testing/docker-compose file to build and run the test server as a container locally.

 For swarm testing use the docker-stack.yml configuration.
 Change to the image value to use your own, customized images.